mycountyparks.com

 Humboldt

-The Humbolt County Conservation Board is located in north central Iowa and manages 14 individual parks, natural areas, trails and prairies - encompassing over 400 acres across the county.
-Home to large sections of the cross-county Three Rivers Trail, and the east and west forks of the Des Moines River - there are plentiful opportunities for all outdoor recreation enthusiasts!
+Humboldt County Conservation Board is located in north central Iowa and manages 14 individual parks, natural areas, trails and prairies - encompassing over 400 acres across the county.
+Home to large sections of the cross-county Three Rivers Trail, and the East & West Forks of the Des Moines River - there are plentiful opportunities for all outdoor recreation enthusiasts!

 Ida